adamthompson93/adamthompson93.github.io/_posts/2024-12-4-Eldritch-MonsterHearts.md

 When you take the time to process your feelings, once per session you may heal 1 Shock.
 If someone else is there with you, and they have a String on you, they can try to help guide your thoughts.
 If they choose to spend the String, heal an additional Shock.
 Otherwise they roll+Hot.
 • On a 10+ you heal an additional Shock and they gain a string on you.
+(Idk if this)
 • On a 7-9, you heal an additional Shock
 • On a 6,
 ```